whusted/cmsi387/homework/myshell/P2P.md

 #####1.
 Why did the cd command get special mention in this assignment?
 ##### 2. Can your shell run scripts?
 Why or why not?
 ##### 3. Does Ctrl-D exit your shell?
 Why or why not?
 ###### No, Ctrl-D does not exit my shell; instead, it puts it into an infinite loop of constantly calling the last command that was inputed.
+Ctrl-D on Linux and Mac OS X sends a signal that no more characters are available, i.e. the current process (my shell) receives the [End-of-File] signal.
+My while loop, therefore, runs infinitely, ignoring the [End-of-File] signal and simply checking the always-true condition of 1.